|Target version:||Next Major|

 Someone must be in charge for the Hash class,

-#3 Updated by Marc-Andre Lafortune 11 months ago
+#3 Updated by Marc-Andre Lafortune about 1 year ago

 Could you elaborate on why this is needed and in which cases one would need this?